Sarah Lohr

 14412 Potsdam

-Before my doctoral studies at PIK, I studied Mathematics and Geography at Heidelberg University and worked as a research assistant in a joint project of the department of Geography at Heidelberg University and Central Institute of Mental Health Mannheim, as well as at Heidelberg Institute for Geoinformation Technology.
+Before pursuing her doctoral studies at PIK, Sarah Lohr studied Mathematics and Geography at Heidelberg University with a focus on geographic information systems (GIS).
+She also worked as a researcher on a joint project between the Department of Geography at Heidelberg University and the Central Institute of Mental Health in Mannheim, as well as at the Heidelberg Institute for Geoinformation Technology.

 Peer-reviewed articles: